The Canucks got some good news this week at a time when they badly needed some: Brock Boeser is back.

 The sniper is expected to be in the lineup against the New York Islanders on Tuesday night, a welcome surprise considering Canucks GM Jim Benning had previously reported he could miss the rest of the regular season.

-“I’m in tonight,” said Boeser to reporters after Tuesday’s game day skate.
+“I’m in tonight,” Boeser told reporters after Tuesday’s game day skate.
 “I’m ready to go and help this team out any way I can.”

 It raises questions about why his injury was reported as an eight-week timeline in the first place, but Boeser suggested it was because other Canucks have had the same injury and faced different timelines.